 Download image

-We consider the creation of a classification system for sustainable economic activities by means of clear standards and instruments, as sought by the EU taxonomy, to be an important instrument for creating more transparency about sustainable business activities, especially for investors in the financial markets.
-EnBW welcomes the approach of the Action Plan for Sustainable Finance, in particular the definition of sustainability in the taxonomy regulation.
-EnBW also welcomes the fact that the European Commission intends to review EU sustainability legislation as a whole with regard to reducing unnecessary reporting obligations.
-A clever balance between effort and benefit must be found:
+We consider the EU Taxonomy’s objective of creating a classification system for sustainable economic activities through clear standards and instruments to be an important tool for creating greater transparency regarding sustainable business activities, particularly for investors in the financial markets.
+EnBW welcomes the definition of sustainability set out in the Taxonomy Regulation.
+EnBW also welcomes the European Commission’s intention to review EU sustainability legislation overall with a view to reducing unnecessary reporting obligations.
+It is important to find a careful balance between effort and benefit:

-• From EnBW's point of view, it is important to also include the necessary investments for the intermediate steps of the transformation, as laid out in the taxonomy regulation as part of a transition category: Natural gas in particular is an important energy source for some member states, including Germany, as an intermediate step for cost-effective decarbonization until sufficient green/decarbonized gas is available.
+• From EnBW’s perspective, it is important to also include the necessary investments for the interim steps of the transformation, as provided for in the Taxonomy Regulation in the shape of the transition category.
+Natural gas in particular is an important energy carrier for some member states, including Germany, as an interim step toward cost-effective decarbonization until sufficient green or decarbonized gas is available.

 Further Positions